-The Series G Preferred Stock is not redeema "- Special Optional Redemption." ble by us prior to , 2022, a date 36 months fro m the date of issuance, exc cept as described below under Optional Redemption.
-On and after , 2022, a date 36 mont ths from the date of issuance, , we may, at our option, up on not less than 30 nor more than 60 days' written notice (the "Redempt on Notice"), redeem the e Series G Preferred Stock, in whole or in part, at any ti ime or from time to time, for cash at a redemption price of \$25.00 per sha re, plus any accumulated d and unpaid dividends thereon n to, but not including, the date fixed for redemption.
+The Series G Preferred Stock is not redeemable by us prior to February 4, 2022, a date 36 months from the date of issuance, except as described below under "--- Special Optional Redemption."

+Optional Redemption.
+On and after February 4, 2022, a date 36 months from the date of issuance, we may, at our option, upon not less than 30 nor more than 60 days' written notice (the "Redemption Notice"), redeem the Series G Preferred Stock, in whole or in part, at any time or from time to time, for cash at a redemption price of \$25.00 per share, plus any accumulated and unpaid dividends thereon to, but not including, the date fixed for redemption.